 A counselor can help you patch up your hot air balloon and let you fly high.
 Speak to an Albuquerque-based counselor today.

-I am licensed in New Mexico with 8 years of professional work experience.
-I have experience in helping clients with stress and anxiety, depression, & coping with life changes.
-I also have experience working with compassion fatigue.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am a LPCC in New Mexico with 15 years of professional counseling experience.
+I have experience in helping clients overcome stress, anxiety, trauma, abuse, depression, and develop anger management skills.
+I believe that you are the author of your narrative and that you have many strengths that will assist you in overcoming your challenges.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.
+First and second session will be to build rapport, and begin to f...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Albuquerque area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Albuquerque due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Albuquerque to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.